Process-Based Risk Measures and Risk-Averse Control of Discrete-Time Systems: Introduction

 The paper is organized as follows.
 In sections \ref{s:preliminaries}--\ref{s:consistency}, we formalize the basic model and review the concepts of risk measures and their time consistency.
 The first set of original results are presented in section~\ref{s:sctc-trm}; we introduce a new concept of stochastic conditional time consistency and we characterize the structure of dynamic risk measures enjoying this property (Theorem \ref{prop-li-risk-trans-map}).
 In section \ref{s:controlled-processes}, we extend these ideas to the case of controlled processes, and we prove Theorem \ref{th-contr-li-risk-trans-map} on the structure of measures of risk in this case.
 These results are further specialized to controlled Markov processes in section \ref{s:Markov}.
 We introduce the concept of a Markov risk measure and we derive its structure (Theorem \ref{th-markov2}).
 In section \ref{ss:markov-DP}, we prove an analog of dynamic programming equations in this case.
-Section~\ref{s:partially-obsevable} is devoted to the analysis of the structure of risk measures for partially observable controlled Markov processes.
-The key result is Theorem~\ref{th-pomdp2}, which simplifies modeling of conditional risk measures in this case.
-In section \ref{ss:PO-DP}, we derive an analog of dynamic programming equations for risk-averse partially observable models.
-Finally, in section \ref{s:machine}, we illustrate our approach on a machine replacement problem.